-Learning Objective To become comfortable with the application of a gender lens, and the identification of 'root causes'.
-Key Messages In order to design gender transformative programming, we need to have a deep understanding of the gendered nature of the problem, right down to the root causes.
-Revising our conceptual understanding of gender inequality can help us to explore these root causes.
-Facilitator's Notes Refer to the "tech guide" for detailed instructions on how to use MURAL Ensure the Participant Resource Package is populated and ready for group work Duration 50 minutes Activities Introduction (15 minutes) Activity 1: Problem Trees (30 minutes) Wrap-up (5 minutes) Resources Participant Resource PackagePowerPoint Technology PowerPoint presentation Zoom MURAL
+To become comfortable with the application of a gender lens, and the identification of 'root causes'.

+- In order to design gender transformative programming, we need to have a deep understanding of the gendered nature of the problem, right down to the root causes. - Revising our conceptual understanding of gender inequality can help us to explore these root causes.

+Facilitator's Notes

+- Refer to the "tech guide" for detailed instructions on how to use MURAL - Ensure the Participant Resource Package is populated and ready for group work

+- Introduction (15 minutes)

+- Activity 1: Problem Trees (30 minutes)

+- Wrap-up (5 minutes)

 Facilitator Steps Technology Support 1 Ask participants to recall the sessions from day 1 on concepts and terminology.
-Ask for someone to recall and share the definition of ' gender transformative ' programming (to address the root causes of gender-related problems and gender equality).
-As with the design of any project or program, the very first essential step is to have a comprehensive understanding of the problem that is being addressed - sometimes called a ' situation analysis' or ' problem analysis '.
-Explain that in this session, participants will focus in on a problem analysis from a gender perspective .
+Ask for someone to recall and share the definition of 'gender transformative' programming (to address the root causes of gender-related problems and gender equality).
+As with the design of any project or program, the very first essential step is to have a comprehensive understanding of the problem that is being addressed - sometimes called a 'situation analysis' or 'problem analysis'.
+Explain that in this session, participants will focus in on a problem analysis from a gender perspective.
 Start the PowerPoint and share the screen.
 Progress through the accompanying slide(s).
 Follow the cues from the Facilitator when to switch slides.

-2 Ask participants who amongst them has used a 'problem tree analysis' before?
-If any have, ask them to share a brief overview, then introduce the following explanation: Progress through the accompanying slide(s) While the facilitator is hosting this discussion, consider using this time to set up the Zoom break-out rooms with the pre-determined groups (see page X of the Participant Resource Package).
-Tip!
-Make sure to save these groupings which will be helpful because they will be returning to these same groups for future activities.
+Ask participants who amongst them has used a 'problem tree analysis' before?
+If any have, ask them to share a brief overview, then introduce the following explanation: